As tangata whenua, wāhine Māori hold an important status in Aotearoa and play a key role in whānau, hapū, iwi, and Māori hapori.

 We prioritise improved outcomes for wāhine and kōtiro Māori through our strategic outcomes and across our work programme.
 We are committed to the prosperity and wellbeing of mana wāhine across all spheres of life.

-Wahine Maori on Public Sector Boards and committees, 14.1% of all individuals holding governing roles on boards and committees, Ministry for Women 2022 Stocktake of public sector boards and committees
+Wahine Maori on Public Sector Boards and committees, 14.8% of all governing members of boards and committees, Ministry for Women 2021 Stocktake of public sector boards and committees

 Further reading: wāhine Māori